Skip to main content

 The V60's cone shape and large single hole make it the most pour-dependent brewer there is.
 Everything you control, water speed, temperature, where you pour, lands directly in the cup.
 This recipe is tuned to push clarity rather than body.

 Ratio.
 We pour 1:16 because it sits at the bright end of balanced.
-Lighter ratios thin out the florals this recipe is built around; heavier ones muddy the clarity that makes a V60 worth the effort over an immersion brewer.
+Lighter ratios thin out the florals this recipe is built around; heavier ones muddy the clarity that the V60's paper filter and cone shape produce.
 At 18g (0.63oz) of coffee, 1:16 puts 288ml (9.7 fl oz) of water through the bed without overloading it.

 Temperature.
 96°C (205°F), hotter than the usual V60 advice, and on purpose.
 Paper-filtered pour over is a fast, efficient extraction, so high heat doesn't scorch the way it would in a pressurized brew.
 It pulls more of the aromatic, acidic, floral compounds forward, exactly the notes a clarity-first cup wants.
 Drop cooler and you trade brightness for a flatter, safer cup.